Feedback Capacity and a Variant of the Kalman Filter with ARMA Gaussian Noises: Explicit Bounds and Feedback Coding Design: Introduction

-The difference from the previous works, however, is that in this paper we adopt the method of dealing with first-order Markov or auto-regressive (AR) colored noises without extending the state to be estimated in Kalman filtering systems, as introduced in \cite{anderson2012optimal}, and generalize the approach to cope with higher-order auto-regressive moving average (ARMA) colored noises.
-Subsequently, we establish the connection between the Kalman filtering systems and the feedback channels with ARMA colored noises by carrying out certain equivalence transformations.
-In light of this, the algebraic Riccati equations associated with the Kalman filters provide explicit lower bounds on the feedback capacity for ARMA colored noises.
-Meanwhile, the Kalman filtering systems (after the equivalence transformations), which are essentially feedback systems, naturally feature recursive coding schemes/algorithms to achieve the lower bounds.
+In general, this paper employs a control-theoretic approach to analyze feedback channels, which has been inspired by, e.g., \cite{Eli:04, ardestanizadeh2012control, liu2014convergence} (Bode integral), \cite{yang2007feedback, tatikonda2008capacity, liu2014convergence, pedram2018some, kourtellaris2018information, gattami2018feedback} (stochastic control and/or Kalman filter), as well as \cite{ li2018youla, rawat2018computation} (Youla parametrization), in a broad sense; see also \cite{fang2017towards} and the references therein.
+One difference from the previous works, however, is that in this paper we adopt a particular variant of the Kalman filter that can deal with the first-order AR noises without extending the state to be estimated in Kalman filtering systems, as introduced in \cite{anderson2012optimal}, and generalize the approach to cope with any finite-order ARMA noises.
+Another difference is that we examine the algebraic Riccati equation associated with the Kalman filter in a ``non-recursive" characterization recently developed in \cite{FangACC18}.
+Accordingly, we establish the connection between this variant of the Kalman filter and a feedback channel with any finite-order ARMA noises, after carrying out a series of equivalent transformations.
+In light of this connection, we obtain explicit lower bounds on the feedback capacity for any finite-order ARMA noises, by designing the parameters of the plant in the Kalman filtering system in a structural way.
+In addition, this variant of the Kalman filter naturally provides explicit recursive coding schemes with clear structures to achieve the lower bounds.